Food adventures are part of every good vacation. Therefore we have decided to present you a list of the Must try Spanish cuisine In Madrid.

 Iberian Ham and Cold Meats

-Among the most popular food in Spanish gastronomy are cold meats, which mainly come from pigs.
-Popular varieties include spicy chorizo sausage, which is well cured and aired based on minced meat marinated with paprika and garlic.
-Black pudding, which does not contain meat and has many varieties, is characterized by pig’s blood, seasoned with onion, garlic, and spices.
-Chistorra or longaniza, a typical product from Navarra prepared with freshly minced pork and fat, garlic, salt and paprika, and parsley can be eaten fried or roasted.
+Among the most popular foods in Spanish gastronomy are cold meats, which mainly come from pigs.
+Popular varieties include spicy chorizo sausage, which is well-cured and aired based on minced meat marinated with paprika and garlic.
+Black pudding, which does not contain meat and has many varieties, is characterized by pig’s blood seasoned with onion, garlic, and spices.
+Chistorra or longaniza, a typical product from Navarra prepared with freshly minced pork and fat, garlic, salt paprika, and parsley, can be eaten fried or roasted.
 Pork loin or cured pork loin, which is eaten raw, in fine slices with a piece of bread, and pepperoni and fuet, both very similar to pork loin, are differentiated by their thickness, whereby fuet is the thinnest.

 Jamón Iberico

-A typical appetizer at Madrid’s restaurants, Jamón Iberico, is a traditional Spanish plate that dates way back.
+A typical appetizer at Madrid’s restaurants, Jamón Iberico, is a traditional Spanish plate dating back.
 It gets its peculiar name from the Black Iberian pigs.

-Iberian ham tastes smooth and savory, and the meat comes from salting and drying the leg for weeks.
+Iberian ham tastes smooth and savory; the meat comes from salting and drying the leg for weeks.
 You’ll know you’ve arrived at a traditional restaurant that serves Iberian ham when you see the ham legs still hanging from the wall.

 Bocadillo de Calamares